Harvard Admissions for HSAFP

 Admission to a formal Harvard degree or other program remains solely within the authority of the Admissions Committee of the particular Harvard school or program and not with the Center for African Studies.
 Harvard’s Law School, School of Public Health, and Kennedy School of Government all offer one-year master’s degree programs open to holders of the relevant bachelor’s degree.
 Admissions committees for master’s degrees may require candidates to take the Graduate Records Examination or the equivalent professional test.
 The deadlines for submission of all admission materials to Harvard vary from mid-December to early January.

-Unlike most South African universities, Harvard’s MBA is a two-year degree program and, therefore, not available through this fellowship program.
+Harvard’s MBA is a two-year degree program and, therefore, not available through this fellowship program.
 Harvard Business School offers Executive Education programs that candidates may wish to consider.
 It should also be noted that Harvard offers no programs, degree or otherwise, in several areas commonly taught at other institutions (e.g. nursing, library science, social work).
 Furthermore, the largest Harvard school, the Faculty of Arts and Sciences, does not offer a one-year Master’s degree.
 However, the Graduate School or Arts and Sciences (GSAS) does offer fellowship-eligible non-degree programs: Special Students or Visiting Fellows status.
 Applicants for either of these programs should submit a well-developed plan that illustrates how access to Harvard faculty, courses, and research resources will further their studies or research.

 Please refer to the Frequently Asked Questions page with any questions.
 Further inquiries about the Harvard South Africa Fellowship Program should be addressed to Nthatisi Quella, Africa Office Director.